 This article is meant for CEOs, CTOs, and Managers.
-The goal is to show you how to lower your AWS costs by 40 or even 75 percent within a few minutes (depending on the instance type and plan), by answering a common question clients have: What options do I have at my disposal to lower the AWS bill?
+The goal is lowering your AWS costs by 40 or even 75 percent within a few minutes (depending on the instance type and plan), by answering a common question clients have: What options do I have at my disposal to lower the AWS bill?

 There are two types of Reserved Instances: Standard and Convertible.
 Standard is suitable for a situation when you have an organized environment and you know what you need.
 Convertible (a bit more expensive) is for situations with a more dynamic environment that requires constant changes to your operating systems and instance families as well as types.

 AWS gives you quite a bit of flexibility with the Normalization Factor approach.
 Each instance type has the following factors:

 - nano: 0.25